bveber/pysports-stats/README.rst

 the test output.
 If that's the case, ensure you have the latest version of code and are in a supported environment.
 Otherwise, create an issue on GitHub to attempt to get the issue resolved.

+NOTE (2022-11-23): Due to traffic restriction on the source webpage the exhaustive are unusable.
+They have been commented out for now, but should be replaced with a more sensible set of tests to validate connectivity.